-1. All school bus operations used to transport only children and/or school personnel from home to school and school to home (contract school buses are not exempt if used for any purpose other than transporting children to and from school).
+- 1. All school bus operations used to transport only children and/or school personnel from home to school and school to home (contract school buses are not exempt if used for any purpose other than transporting children to and from school). - 2.
+Transportation performed by the Federal Government, State, or any political subdivision of a State, or an agency established under a compact between States that has been approved by the Congress of the United States. - 3.
+The occasional transportation of personal property by individuals not for compensation or in the furtherance of a commercial enterprise.

-- 2. Transportation performed by the Federal Government, State, or any political subdivision of a State, or an agency established under a compact between States that has been approved by the Congress of the United States. - 3.
-The occasional transportation of personal property by individuals not for compensation or in the furtherance of a commercial enterprise. - 4.
-Transportation of human corpses or sick or injured persons. - 5.
+- 4. Transportation of human corpses or sick or injured persons. - 5.
 The operation of fire trucks and rescue vehicles while involved in emergency and related operations. - 6.
 The operation of a commercial motor vehicle designed or used to transport between 9 and 15 passengers (including the driver), not for direct compensation, provided the vehicle does not otherwise meet the definition of a commercial motor vehicle. - 7.
+The operation of a commercial motor vehicle designed or used to transport between 9 and 15 passengers (including the driver) for direct compensation, provided the vehicle does not otherwise meet the definition of a commercial vehicle. - 8.
 The following farm vehicles when displaying farm license plates, or when in possession of a State issued Covered Farm Vehicle designation, not transporting hazardous materials requiring placarding, and not operating as a for-hire motor carrier: - a.
-Covered farm vehicles as defined in 49 CFR 390.5. {37 TAC 4.36(g)(7)}.
+Covered farm vehicles as defined in 49 CFR $390.5. \{37 \text{ TAC} 4.36(g)(7)\}.$ - 9.
+Even if the vehicle is not required to have a CMV Inspection, the vehicle may have to comply with the state inspection requirements set forth in Chapters 4 and 5.

-06.10.00 COMMERCIAL VEHICLE INSPECTION ITEMS
+06.10.00 COMMERCIAL VEHICLE INSPECTIONITEMS